-I can usually be set up, sound checked, changed into my performing clothes and be ready to go in around half an hour though this can take longer if I'm not given clear access or my performance area isn't ready for me to set up on right away.
+I can usually be set up, sound checked, changed into my performing clothes and be ready to go in around half an hour to 45 minutes though this can take longer if I'm not given clear access or my performance area isn't ready for me to set up on right away.

 Generally I'm set up and raring to go well in advance of the room being turned round by the venue staff.

 Do you have a contract?